Quantum games and synchronicity: Synchronicity

 \begin{defn}[Opposite of a quantum set] Given a quantum set $X$, its \emph{opposite}, denoted $\op X$, is another quantum set with the same underlying set $X$, the same unit as $X$, \ctikzfig{opposite\_unit} and multiplication given by $m\sigma$, \ctikzfig{opposite\_mult} \end{defn}

 In the following, we always take $Y = \op X$, and $B=\op A$, with filled nodes corresponding to the opposite multiplication.
+The choice to use the opposite quantum set for Bob initially resulted from some technical issues in the proofs.
+There is a more operational interpretation: Using the opposite quantum set for Bob results in a half-twisted multiplication on the composite system belonging to Alice and Bob.
+Untwisting this multiplication leaves Alice's input wires adjacent, and Bob's input wires adjacent, representing the players' physical separation.
+This is partially demonstrated below, in the proof of property (d) of sharing.

 There is no need to distinguish the cups and caps that come from the original quantum set or its opposite, as \eqref{eq:symmetric} shows us that they are equal.
-Under the duality coming from the quantum set structure of $X\otimes \op X$, we can check that the transpose of the filled multiplication is the empty comultiplication and vice versa.
+Under the duality coming from the tensor product quantum set structure of $X\otimes \op X$, we can check that the transpose of the filled multiplication, viewed as a linear map $X\otimes \op X \to X$, is the empty comultiplication and vice versa.
 Equivalently, the filled nodes become the empty nodes under conjugation and vice versa.